ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 You can view the parameter values in the [current configuration](https://explorer.toncoin.org/config), and the way they are written into [cells](/learn/overviews/cells) is described in the [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb) file in [TL-B](/develop/data-formats/tl-b-language) format.

 :::info
-The binary encoding at the end of the TON blockchain parameter is a serialized binary representation of its configuration, enabling efficient storage or transmission of the configuration.
-The precise details of serialization depend on the specific encoding scheme used by the TON blockchain.
+The binary encoding at the end of the TON Blockchain parameter is a serialized binary representation of its configuration, enabling efficient storage or transmission of the configuration.
+The precise details of serialization depend on the specific encoding scheme used by the TON Blockchain.
 :::

 ## 🚀 Let's get started!